 We are all just walking each other home.Ram Dass

 What does the labyrinth symbolize?

 A labyrinth can be seen as a metaphor for life.
 The path turns and it appears you’re going in the wrong way.
 At times we walk slowly.
 At other times we feel called to walk more quickly.
 The labyrinth is a symbol of our journey into our inner self.
 The labyrinth itself is a meditative or spiritual practice.
 It meets people where they are and it does not require a specific religion or spiritual practice to walk.
 The path of the labyrinth is circuitous – one way in to the center and the same way out.

 Why do people walk the labyrinth?

-People walk the labyrinth for many different reasons including some of the following: spiritual insight, healing, anxiety and stress management, creativity, meditation, community building, peace building, a way to pray, walking meditation, focusing attention, time-in/chill room, etc.
+People walk the labyrinth for many different reasons including some of the following: spiritual insight, healing, anxiety and stress management, creativity, meditation, community building, peace building, a way to pray, walking meditation, focusing attention, etc.